chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-configuration-guide.md

 }
 ```

-Now when you enter `{` right before `>`, VS Code autocloses it with `}`.
+Now when you enter `{` right before `>`, Baosky autocloses it with `}`.

 ## Autosurrounding

-When you select a range in VS Code and enter an opening bracket, VS Code surrounds the selected content with a pair of brackets.
+When you select a range in Baosky and enter an opening bracket, Baosky surrounds the selected content with a pair of brackets.
 This feature is called Autosurrounding, and here you can define the autosurrounding pairs for a specific language:

 ```json
 {